hdevillers/go-fannot-documentation/docs/source/usage/formatting_rules.rst

 Qualifier templates
 *******************

-**go-FAnnoT** proposes a templating syntaxe to format the different information retrieved from the matching entry of a ``refdb``.
+**go-FAnnoT** proposes a templating syntax to format the different information retrieved from the matching entry of a ``refdb``.
 Thus, for example, the default template for the gene name qualifier (``/gene``) is: